 - Pour filling over cooled crust.
 Bake 35 to 40 minutes or until just set.
 Remove and let cool, then refrigerate at least 3 hours.

-- For the gingerbread whipped cream, combine whipping cream, powdered sweetener, molasses, cinnamon and ginger in large bowl.
+- For the gingerbread whipped cream, combine whipping cream, powdered sweetener, cinnamon and ginger in large bowl.
 Beat until medium stiff peaks form, but do not overbeat.